kodarn/Sparsnas/README.md

 * This experiment results in
     * Len = This column matches the number of payload bytes.
 In the Texas Instruments-case, the payload starts with the column after the length column (namely the 'ID' column) and ends where the CRC16 column begins.
-    * ID = The signal analysis we performed in DspectrumGUI (previously) was done using a different sensor.
-Here we see that the 2nd byte is changed when we're using another sensor.
+    * ID = The signal analysis we performed in DspectrumGUI (previously) was performed using a different sensor.
+Here we see that the 2nd byte is changed when we're using the new sensor.
 We assume that this is some sort of sensor ID, and therefore name the column 'ID'.
     * We find what looks like two counters and name them 'Cnt'.
         * As for the first, it isn't scrambled and continues to increase until it reaches 0x7F.
 Then it restarts at 0x00 again.
         * The second 'Cnt2' is scrambled, and its easily mixed with the column next to it named 'Data'.
 However, when scrolling down until packet 0x45, we see that the 'Data' column stabillizes at '8177'.
 This makes it very likely we're dealing with two separate columns.